The 4 Best Sites for the Stock Market Investor

 The Stalwart Brands Are Still the Best

 If you Google stock market websites, you'll see thousands if not millions of returns.
 The sheer volume of sites can make it overwhelming for the new or even experienced investor to find the information they need.
-Despite the plethora of information, there are a few rock solid brands that have stood the test of time.
+Despite the plethora of information, there are a few rock-solid brands that have stood the test of time.
 This article describes the top sites I've used and how to use them.
 It is based on over 20 years of investing experience.
 I will present a site to get detailed stock information, a site to get ideas, and a site to get up to the date news and data on the markets.

 Morningstar has been providing information for investors since 1984.
 Morningstar is the best site to visit to obtain a synopsis of a particular stock, mutual fund, or ETF.
 A user can search a stock by either its symbol or its name.
 They are presented with a page displaying a stock's latest daily chart, price, PE ratio, dividend yield, market capitalization, and other information.
 A particularly good feature of Morningstar is the ability to examine the performance of multiple securities on the same chart.
-For example, lets say you wanted compare the performance of Apple versus Google over the last 10 years.
-You would go to Apple's page, click on the Show Full Chart button, type GOOG in the upper left had box that says Show Comparison, and hit the 10Y button.
+For example, let's say you wanted to compare the performance of Apple versus Google over the last 10 years.
+You would go to Apple's page, click on the Show Full Chart button, type GOOG in the upper lefthand box that says Show Comparison, and hit the 10Y button.
 You'll see a multicolored chart of Apple and Google with each stock represented by a different color line for easy comparison.

 Morningstar also offers stock analyses for subscribers to their Premium service.
 Subscribers get access to reports from Morningstar analysts as well as recommended fair value and target prices.
 These reports are written and presented in a way that is easy for investors to understand.
 Morningstar also writes articles where they recommend certain stocks and ETFs and mutual funds.
 New articles are free without the Premium service however you will need to be a Premium member to access archived articles.
-Lastly there is a discussion board where investors can post ideas and questions.
+Lastly, there is a discussion board where investors can post ideas and questions.

 How to Compare Stocks on Morningstar